Click to add wheel entries

 2. Then click "Spin" in the center of the wheel.

-3. The wheel will spin for 10 seconds and a random shark will be selected.
+3. The wheel will spin for about 8 seconds and a random shark will be selected.

 Logo Applications of the Shark Picker Wheel